swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 This attribute and the corresponding `-warn-implicit-overrides` flag are used when compiling the standard library and overlays.

+## `@_nonSendable`

+There is no clang attribute to add a Swift conformance to an imported type, but there *is* a clang attribute to add a Swift attribute to an imported type.
+So `@Sendable` (which is not normally allowed on types) is used from clang headers to indicate that an unconstrained, fully available `Sendable` conformance should be added to a given type, while `@_nonSendable` indicates that an unavailable `Sendable` conformance should be added to it.

+`@_nonSendable` can have no options after it, in which case it "beats" `@Sendable` if both are applied to the same declaration, or it can have `(_assumed)` after it, in which case `@Sendable` "beats" it.
+`@_nonSendable(_assumed)` is intended to be used when mass-marking whole regions of a header as non-`Sendable` so that you can make spot exceptions with `@Sendable`.

 ## `@_objc_non_lazy_realization`

 Marks a class as being non-lazily (i.e. eagerly) [realized](/docs/Lexicon.md#realization).